Passive Fiber Optics

 One often uses a V groove with some clamp on top to hold a fiber firmly in a certain position.
 By arranging such V grooves in an array, one can mount a fiber array, where typically some number of fibers (sometimes even thousands of fibers) are arranged in one line with a constant well-defined spacing.
 There are also special fiber connectors for fiber arrays.

 For launching laser light into a fiber, there are complete fiber launch systems, containing a V groove and clamp(s) mounted on a precision translation stage, and some focusing lens.
 An alternative to that may be a fiber collimator (see above) mounted on a translation stage.

 If some bulk optical elements need to be inserted into a fiber-optic setup, it may be convenient to use an assembly with two fiber collimators and some space in between.
 Particularly for use with single-mode fibers, a high mechanical stability is important.

 This is the end of the RP Photonics tutorial on passive fiber optics.
-We hope you have enjoyed the tutorial, and will find many more interesting things on our website, e.g. in the Encyclopedia of Laser Physics and Technology, and in various case studies made with our RP Fiber Power software.
+We hope you have enjoyed the tutorial, and will find many more interesting things on our website, e.g. in the RP Photonics Encyclopedia, and in various case studies made with our RP Fiber Power software.
 For many purposes, you can also profit a lot from the free version or the PRO version of the RP Fiber Calculator software.